-The guiding principles of the school admissions policy are that each school should serve its local community; that siblings as far as possible can attend school together; and that children can benefit from continuity between schools serving the same community.
+The guiding principles of the school admissions policy is that the school should serve its local community; that siblings as far as possible can attend school together; and that children can benefit from continuity between schools serving the same community.
 The policy aims to be clear, fair and objective and complies with all relevant legislation.